hexagontk/hexagon/hexagon_site/pages/gradle.md

 After applying this script, the source folders will be `${projectDir}/main` and `${projectDir}/test`, and the resources will be stored also in these folders.

-## TestNG

-Uses TestNG as the test framework.

-To use it, apply `$gradleScripts/testng.gradle` to your `build.gradle`.

-To set up this script's parameters, check the [build variables section].
-This helper settings are:

-* testngVersion: TestNG version, the default value is: 6.14.3.